University and college admission: Vestibular

 In order to enter university in Brazil, candidates must undergo a public open examination called "Vestibular", which lasts about 1 week and takes place once a year.
 Some universities may run Vestibular twice a year, for two yearly intakes instead of only one.
 This option is popular with private universities, while public universities usually run Vestibular only once every year (in November, December or January).
-Universities offer a limited number of places, and the best ranked candidates according to their overall Vestibular grade are selected for admission.
-Although the Vestibular format changes from university to university, it typically consists of a week-long examination on compulsory high school subjects such as Mathematics, Physics, Chemistry, Biology, History, Geography, Portuguese language and literature, and a foreign language (usually English).
+Universities offer a limited number of places, and the best-ranked candidates according to their overall Vestibular grade are selected for admission.
+Although the Vestibular format changes from university to university, it typically consists of a week-long examination on compulsory high school subjects such as mathematics, physics, chemistry, biology, history, geography, Portuguese language and literature, and a foreign language (usually English).
 Private universities usually "condense" this week-long examination into a couple of days, but some public universities still require a week-long marathon.

-Since public universities are completely tuition-free, competition at the Vestibular is usually fierce for a place in a public university.
+In Brazil, public universities are tuition-free, leading to high levels of competition for limited spots, especially in popular programs.
 Due to the high number of applicants, the Vestibular at some public universities may include a preliminary elimination phase (known as "Primeira Fase"), typically consisting of multiple-choice questions and held between one and two months before the subject exams.
 A minimum cutoff score is normally required at the elimination phase to advance to the second part of the Vestibular.